pbinkley/microcopying_1940/index.markdown

 Bodleian, and I have on the way over 1,000 feet of negative from three libraries; I have received word it has been shipped and it is somewhere either in customs or on the way.
-I know the Bodleian, for example, is willing to unpack some of the <span style="page" id="page225">[p.225]</span> things they have put away and to photograph them.
+I know the Bodleian, for example, is willing to unpack some of the <span class="page" id="page225">[p.225]</span> things they have put away and to photograph them.
 That is not necessarily any great inconvenience to them because I have stressed in my correspondence with them the necessity of not going to that inconvenience in view of the unsettled times